westerndigitalcorporation/zonedstorage.io/docs/tools/libzbc.md

 </center>

-All utilities output a help message when executed without any argument:
+All tools output a help message when executed without any argument:

 ```plaintext
 # zbc_report_zones